Non-commutative nature of $\ell$-adic vanishing cycles: Introduction

-\ssec{Our main results} The goal of this paper is to provide an affirmative answer to the question above.
+The goal of this paper is to provide an affirmative answer to the question above.

-\sssec{} Let $T=\Spec(\scrO_\uL)\to S$ be a (necessarily totally ramified) extension of excellent strictly henselian discrete valuation rings.
-Let $\uI_\uL$ denote the absolute Galois group of the generic point $\Spec(\uL)$ of $T$.
+\sssec{} Let $T=\Spec(\scrO_{\uL})\to S$ be a (necessarily totally ramified) extension of excellent strictly henselian discrete valuation rings.
+Let $\IL$ denote the absolute Galois group of the generic point $\Spec(\uL)$ of $T$.
 Let $i_{X_T}:X_t\hto X_T$ be the pullback of the closed immersion $X_s\hto X$ along $T\to S$.
-This morphism, being closed and quasi-smooth, induces a dg functor
+This morphism, being closed and quasi-smooth, induces a dg-functor

 which preserves perfect complexes.
-In particular, it induces a dg functor
+In particular, it induces a dg-functor

-at the level of singularity categories.
-Let us consider the dg category of relative singularities of $X_t\hto X_T$ (\cite{bw12,ep15}),
+at the level of the singularity dg-categories.
+Let us consider the dg-category of relative singularities of $X_t\hto X_T$ (\cite{bw12,ep15}),